shas87/Stock-Market-Analysis-Project/README.md

-# Data analysis and visualization of IPO's of Indian stock market (2010-21)
+# Data analysis and visualization of IPO's listed on Indian Stock Market (2010-21)
 - Took past 12 years dataset of stocks listed on BSE, NSE from Kaggle.
 - Transformed the data and prepared it for further processing.
 - Conducted EDA on the dataset, created some data insights and examined it.